martinberlin/Sharp-LV/firmware_test/maxtouch_zephyr/README.md

-.. zephyr:code-sample:: maxtouch
-   :name: Maxtouch
-   :relevant-api: gpio_interface i2c
+## Overview

-   For the moment scans I2C addresses in Zephyr
+   - For the moment scans I2C addresses in Zephyr

-Overview
-********

 The I2C pins are defined in /boards/espressif/esp32s2_devkitc-pinctrl.dtsi

  :ref:`i2c0_default`.

 For the moment I just edited that file manually since I don't know exactly how to extend it in the overlay:

 ```
  	i2c0_default: i2c0_default {